Iran's top diplomat says its people 'were lied to,' president cites possible danger to European soldiers | CBC News

 Zarif, speaking in New Delhi at the Raisina Dialogue, blamed U.S. "ignorance" and "arrogance" for "fuelling mayhem" in the Middle East.

-Zarif also said the death of Iran's most powerful commander, Revolutionary Guard Gen. Qassem Soleimani, in a U.S. airstrike in Baghdad was being celebrated only by Trump, U.S. Secretary of State Mike Pompeo and the Islamic State in Iraq and Syria (ISIS).
+Zarif also said the death of Iran's most powerful commander, Soleimani, in a U.S. airstrike in Baghdad was being celebrated only by Trump, U.S. Secretary of State Mike Pompeo and ISIS.

 Iran launched ballistic missiles on military bases housing U.S. troops in Iraq to avenge Soleimani's killing.
 Within hours, Iranian forces accidentally shot down the Ukrainian passenger plane in Tehran.